colormethanh/MyCookBook-A_Recipe_Sharing_App/README.md

 Furthermore, recipes may change as time progresses.
 Ingredients added, measurements changed, etc. Therefore, after creating a recipe, the user will be able to change their own recipes right on the page.

 ## Distinctiveness and Complexity
+In terms of complexity, I feel my project satisfy this category because of it's utilization of all of the topics that was introduced in the class.
+It utilizes in a meaningful way Python, Django, Javascript, React, HTML, CSS, SQL, MODELS, Security, and more.
+The project also implements all the C.R.U.D operations expected from a website.
+In terms of Distinctivness, although it utilizes all the features practiced in this course, it's nature is not at all similiar to the other projects.
+It's goal is to create a dynamic recipe sharing/editing site to be used as either a record book, or place of inspiration, for recipes.

 ## Description
 MyCookBook is a recipe creation site.
 It is built with **Django + DjangoRestFramework on the backend and React on the frontend**.
 The main focus of this site is for recipe creation.